 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lawrenceburg is worth considering.

 Lawrenceburg is a somewhat ethnically-diverse city.
 The people who call Lawrenceburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrenceburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lawrenceburg include German, English, Italian, and Scots-Irish.
+Important ancestries of people in Lawrenceburg include English, German, Italian, and Scots-Irish.